Learning Thinking, Caring Webinar Series

 “Learning, Thinking, Caring Webinar Series” is an educational series for professionals that provides timely, research informed, and helpful information and strategies to assist professionals in providing quality care to clientele.
 Individuals and long-term care facilities can participate at no cost.
 Continuing Education Units (CEU’s) are available for a fee.
 All sessions are conveniently offered from 2 p.m. to 3 p.m.
 CST.

 The final session of the series, “The Goldilocks Approach to Downsizing: Too Much, Too Little, Just Right,” will be offered on Wednesday, December 13th.
 Featuring information for professionals to assist individuals with downsizing, tips on how to advice clientele on what to keep, what to give, and what to toss will be presented.
+This practical advice is applicable to all homeowners so this free session is being offered to any who want to learn more about this topic.

 Source: Molly Bentsen, Media Communications Specialist, firstname.lastname@example.org